Erik Bergvall: Water polo player

-As a water polo player, Bergvall represented Sweden at the 1908 Summer Olympics and helped the national water polo team gain the bronze medal in the water polo.
+As a water polo player, Bergvall represented Sweden at the 1908 Summer Olympics and helped the national water polo team win the bronze medal.
+At club level, Bergvall represented Stockholms KK.

 Sports official

-In 1904 Bergvall was among the founding member of the Swedish Swimming Federation and served as its secretary between 1904 and 1908 and as chairman between 1909 and 1932.
+In 1904, Bergvall was among the founding members of the Swedish Swimming Federation and served as its secretary between 1904 and 1908 and as chairman between 1909 and 1932.
 He was also a member of the board of the Swedish Sports Confederation from its foundation in 1903 until 1945.
-He also served as assistant secretary of the Swedish Olympic Committee in 1906 and again between 1913 and 1924.
-In addition he was among the founders of the Fédération Internationale de Natation in 1908 and was a member of its board until 1928.
-Between 1924 and 1928 he also served as FINA president.
+He also served as assistant secretary of the Swedish Olympic Committee in 1906, and again between 1913 and 1924.
+In addition, he was among the founders of the Fédération Internationale de Natation in 1908, and was a member of its board until 1928.
+Between 1924 and 1928, he also served as FINA president.
 From 1916 to 1946, Bergvall also served as Director for the Stockholm Olympic Stadium.

 Journalist

 As a journalist Bergvall worked mainly at the sportspaper Nordiskt Idrottslif, published between 1900 and 1920.
-He had two spells working for this newspaper, firstly between 1900 and 1903 and then again between 1905 and 1920.
+He had two spells working for this newspaper: 1900-1903 and 1905-1920.
 He was also the chief editor and compiler of the official report of the 1912 Summer Olympics and wrote and/or edited or was a main contributor to some 30 books, including reports on the Olympic Games between 1920 and 1948 for the Swedish Olympic Committee.